For more family law information go to:

 Can the agreement be changed once it is signed?

 Yes.
 It is possible to change an agreement.

 - If you have a verbal agreement, you can change it by agreeing to the new terms.
 However, it is difficult to enforce a verbal agreement since it will only be your word against that of your spouse.

 - If you have a written agreement, it may have a provision allowing for it to be adjusted to meet changing circumstances.
 Or, you and your spouse can agree to changes.
 The changes should be put in writing and witnessed.
 If the agreement is registered in the court, and you cannot agree on changes, you can apply to the court to settle the matter.

 Keep in mind that once the agreement is signed it is a binding contract.
 Judges are reluctant to change agreements.
 The judge will have to be convinced that both spouses agree to the changes or that the terms of the agreement are unduly harsh and you did not have legal advice before you signed it or that you were forced into signing it.

-A - Yes, depending on your situation.
-You should review the terms of your will, life insurance, RRSPs, TFSAs and other financial instrument where you've named your spouse as beneficiary, as well as health insurance.
+Yes, depending on your situation.
+You should review the terms of your will, life and health insurance, RRSPs, TFSAs and other financial instruments where you've named your spouse as beneficiary.
 A lawyer can advise you on these matters.